tenimathew/oracle/docs/oracle-basics/11_data-definition.md

 - Virtual columns are only supported in relational heap tables, but not in index-organized, external, object, cluster, or temporary tables.
 - The virtual column cannot be an Oracle-supplied datatype, a user-defined type, or `LOB` or `LONG RAW`.
 - The expression in the virtual column has the following restrictions:

-The expression in the virtual column has the following restrictions:

   - It cannot refer to other virtual columns.
   - It cannot refer to normal columns of other tables.
   - It must return a scalar value.
   - It may refer to a deterministic user-defined function, however, if it does, the virtual column cannot be used as a partitioning key column.

 ### Show virtual columns of a table